ava-labs/avalanchego/vms/platformvm/config/config.md

 _Boolean_

-UseCurrentHeight forces [GetMinimumHeight] to return the current height of the P-Chain instead of the oldest block in the [recentlyAccepted] window.
-This config is particularly useful for triggering proposervm activation on recently created subnets (without this, users need to wait for [recentlyAcceptedWindowTTL] to pass for activation to occur).
+UseCurrentHeight forces `GetMinimumHeight` to return the current height of the P-Chain instead of the oldest block in the `recentlyAccepted` window.
+This config is particularly useful for triggering proposervm activation on recently created Subnets (without this, users need to wait for `recentlyAcceptedWindowTTL` to pass for activation to occur).